 Medical treatment for fibromyalgia often starts with amitriptyline, a drug used to treat nerve pain and mood disorders like depression.
 If you can’t tolerate amitriptyline or can’t sleep well because of your fibromyalgia pain, Lyrica may help.
 Lyrica dosing for fibromyalgia starts at 75 mg twice a day, which can be increased to 150 mg twice a day.
 Again, any higher than that doesn’t add any benefits and can worsen side effects.

 Side Effects of Lyrica

 Higher doses of Lyrica mean more side effects.
 The most common side effects with Lyrica are dizziness (up to 45% of patients) and drowsiness (up to 36% of patients), and they get worse with higher doses.
 Other side effects include loss of balance or coordination, problems with memory or concentration, tremors (shakiness), weight gain and vision problems (like blurred or double vision).

 Lyrica withdrawal is also a well-documented downside of taking the medication.
 Abruptly stopping Lyrica can cause withdrawal symptoms like headache, nausea, anxiety, pain and insomnia.

 Lyrica is a Schedule V drug, similar to promethazine and codeine (the active ingredient in the infamous Purple Drank cough syrup).
 As such, Lyrica requires a triplicate prescription from your doctor before it can be filled.

 How to Save on Lyrica

-Money.
-Lyrica is a brand name drug with no generic option so it may be expensive for you.
-It comes only as a capsule so you can’t split it in half but know that the 75 mg, 150 mg, and 300 mg capsules are roughly the same price.
+Lyrica is a brand-name drug currently without a generic option, so it may be expensive for you.
+It comes only as a capsule, so you can’t split it in half, but know that the 75 mg, 150 mg and 300 mg capsules are roughly the same price.